 There are two primary ways to reduce the loan to value ratio on your home.
 The first, and obvious, way is to continue making regular mortgage payments.
 Paying your mortgage reduces the loan amount, and eventually, you’ll no longer need to pay for private mortgage insurance.

 The second way to lower the loan to value ratio is to wait for your home to appreciate.
-Home appreciation decreases the ltv.
+Home appreciation decreases the LTV because the value of the home is higher than when you bought it.
 To use home appreciation as evidence that the loan amount compared to the value of the home has fallen below 80%, you’ll need to pay for a new home appraisal.

-Finally, there are many benefits to homeownership, and you shouldn’t allow the lack of a significant down payment deter you from buying a home.
+There are many benefits to homeownership, but you shouldn’t allow the lack of a significant down payment deter you from buying a home.
 SIGN UP today to chat with a Homes for Heroes real estate specialist about the many ways we can help you to buy a house.
 We’ll connect you to the Homes for Heroes real estate and lending specialists in your area who can find ideal financing options for your home purchase, and advise you on all things PMI.